Aliases for QARS Gene

 GeneCards Summary for QARS Gene

 QARS (Glutaminyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with QARS include diffuse cerebral and cerebellar atrophy-intractable seizures-progressive microcephaly syndrome and microcephaly, progressive, seizures, and cerebral and cerebellar atrophy.
-Among its related pathways are Metabolism and Gene Expression.
-GO annotations related to this gene include glutamine-tRNA ligase activity.
+Diseases associated with QARS include Microcephaly, Progressive, With Seizures And Cerebral And Cerebellar Atrophy and Microcephaly.
+Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding.

 UniProtKB/Swiss-Prot for QARS Gene